miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Confession:
 +Restored laptop, turnstile, gestures, three cage dancers and a DJ.
 +Added line to get rid of the turnstile and fixed cross camera bug.
-Venus will now give you correct story state dependent cut payments.
+Fixed blocking Confession barkeeper and Venus giving right payments.
 Restored missing Venus reaction to persuading Boris to give up dept.
 Added short-time club replacement for Venus in case you killed her.
 Fixed dead Patty appearing in alley and staying around in Confession.